archway-network/archway/x/callback/spec/README.md

 ## Error Handling

 As the contracts are executed during the protocol end blocker, it is not possible to return any execution errors to the user.
-We highly recommend that user do not return any errors for the `SudoMsg::Callback` endpoint.
-Instead, handle it within the contract logic.

-However, any error encountered during the execution of the contract will be thrown as an explicit event.
-Users can subscribe to [CallbackExecutedFailedEvent](../../../proto/archway/callback/v1/events.proto#L45) to be notified of any issues with the callback.
+However, the contract can use [x/cwerrors](../../cwerrors/spec/README.md) to get the errors when they happen.

 ## Contents